 simply blindly crossing the road gets you safer to the other side than even using pedestrian crossings.
 Despite the chaos, Vietnam is home to few of the best drivers in the region.

-Despite the chaos, Vietnam is home to few of the best drivers in the region, somehow the traffic here will work itself out.
-Traffic here has its own set of codes here and horns are effective methods of driver to driver communication.
+Despite the chaos, Vietnam is however home to few of the best drivers in the region.
+Somehow the traffic here will work itself out.
+Traffic here has its own set of codes here and horn beeps are effective methods of driver to driver communication.

-The lake water itself is greenish-blue depending on the reflection of the sky and of course, full of tortoises.
+The lake water itself is greenish-blue depending on the reflection of the sky.
+It is of course, full of tortoises.
 It is one of the major scenic spots in the city and serves as a focal point for its public life.

 Sword Lake Panorama